 Is Aishwarya Rai Bachchan Pregnant?
 Ask Fans After She Turns Up At Ambani's Pre-wedding Party

-The latest outing of Aishwarya Rai Bachchan ends up grabbing many eyeballs of netizens.
-Last night, who's who of B-town spotted at business tycoon Mukesh Ambani's niece, Nayantara Kothari's pre-wedding bash in Mumbai.
+The latest outing of Aishwarya Rai Bachchan ended up grabbing many eyeballs.
+Last night, the who's who of B-town were spotted at business tycoon Mukesh Ambani's niece, Nayantara Kothari's pre-wedding bash in Mumbai.
 Many celebs including Aishwarya Rai Bachchan, Abhishek Bachchan, Shah Rukh Khan, Anil Kapoor, Shahid Kapoor and Mira Rajput were seen in attendance.
-Among all, it's Aishwarya Rai Bachchan's picture that is making most of the noise!
+Among all, it's Aishwarya Rai Bachchan's picture that is making the most noise!

-After coming across the Guru actress picture, fans leave comments like 'Is she pregnant again?'.
-Check out their reaction and Aishwarya's picture below.
+After coming across the Guru actress's picture, fans left comments like 'Is she pregnant again?'

-Aishwarya & Abhishek At The Ambani's Bash
+Aishwarya & Abhishek At The Ambani Bash

-Sporting a hot red suit, Aishwarya Rai Bachchan looked heavenly gorgeous.
+Sporting a hot red suit, Aishwarya Rai Bachchan looked gorgeous.
 She was accompanied by her hubby, Abhishek Bachchan.
 Here's how netizens reacted to her picture..

 @fa.tou651: "She is pregnant🤰."